 - G5.
 Market goats must be castrated and have their horns tipped so they are blunt.
 All goats must be washed and shown in a clean and dry condition.
 Shearing is optional.
 It is recommended that goats be shown with a collar.
 The Executive Committee will be the final authority in determining exhibitor's compliance with these requirements.
 Entries not meeting these requirements will be disqualified. - G6.
 Each exhibitor may show two market goats at the County Fair.
-Each exhibitor will be allowed to weigh in one extra goat, or one extra to be shared by immediate family, for each goat entered during the June 2 weigh-in.
+Each exhibitor will be allowed to weigh in one extra goat, or one extra to be shared by immediate family, for each goat entered during the June weigh-ins.
 The goats that you plan to show must be the first ones you weigh during the August Co.
 Fair weigh-in.
 If one of those goats doesn't make weight (under), you may weigh only one of your extras and make a substitution.
 The one that didn't make weight must be taken home. - G7.
-Market goats must have been born on or after December 1, 2017.
-The weight range for market goats to show and sell is 50 lbs. and over and they must grade select or better to show and sell.
+Market goats must have been born on or after December 1, 2023.
+The weight range for market goats to show and sell is 60 lbs. and over and they must grade select or better to show and sell.
 No grace weight is allowed.
-Weight classes will be divided into three divisions consisting of light (50 70 lbs.), medium (71-90 lbs.), and heavy weights (91 lbs. and over).
-No goats are allowed to show in the market class or sold if under 50 lbs.
+Weight classes will be divided into three divisions consisting of light (60-75 lbs.), medium (76-90 lbs.), and heavy weights (91 lbs. and over).
+No goats are allowed to show in the market class or sold if under 60 lbs.
 Goats that do not make weight or grade will be allowed to show in showmanship. - G8.
 No re-weighs.
-Exception: If a goat is underweight (less than 50 lbs.), the exhibitor will have the option to immediately re-weigh one time, with that re-weigh being the final weight of the goat. - G9.
-ALL goats, except wethers, will comply with the National Scrapie Eradication program. - G10.
+Exception: If a goat is underweight (less than 60 lbs.), the exhibitor will have the option to immediately re-weigh one time, with that re-weigh being the final weight of the goat. - G9.
+ALL goats will comply with the National Scrapie Eradication program. - G10.
 A commercial doe goat class will be offered.
-Exhibitors may show up to four does in this class, as long as the total number of market and doe goats exhibited does not exceed four head.
+Exhibitors may show up to four does in this class, as long as the total number of market and doe goats exhibited does not exceed four head. - G11.
+Bred and owned market and breeding goat classes must be out of a doe solely owned by the exhibitor at the time of breeding; this designation must be indicated on the entry form in order for the animal to be entered in the bred and owned class.
+Only one bred and owned market goat can be shown per exhibitor.